 Get help if you need it.
 Don't fall behind or it will just get worse.
-If you are having difficulty, see a math tutor at the Student Success Center, or see your professor.
+If you are having difficulty, see a math tutor, or see your professor.
 Whatever you do, do not delay.
 If you fail to understand the current topic, you will not understand the next topics.

 - Algebra Review Problems

 - Maple Tutorial

 - Performance Expectations